Novartis/YADA/src/site/markdown/deployment.md

 First, however, you have an opportunity to ensure maven builds the war file with the correct contextual values for your environment.
 Find the `build.properties` file in the appropriate `YADA-Quickstart/src/main/resources/` subdirectory (i.e., `local` or `dev`,) and modify per your environment.

 If the `local` properties file is left unchanged, the default `local` build will create a warfile identical to the downloadable version referenced in the previous section.
-It is preferable to modify `build.properties` before building, rather than to modify `context.xml` afterward.
-This is because in the future, you can automate deployment of the warfile using a variety of methods, including maven-cargo-plugin, custom scripts, or continuous integration (CI) services, and you won't want to, or won't be enabled to modify the     `context.xml` between build and deployment.
+It is preferable to modify `build.properties` before building, rather than to modify `YADA.properties` and `context.xml` afterward.
+This is because in the future, you can automate deployment of the warfile using a variety of methods, including maven-cargo-plugin, custom scripts, or continuous integration (CI) services, and you won't want to, or won't be enabled to modify `YADA.properties` or `context.xml` between build and deployment.
 Information about the settings in `build.properties` can be found inline, in the file.

 After making your desired changes, simply run `mvn package` in the `YADA-Quickstart` directory.
 This will result in a `YADA-Quickstart-<version>.war` file in the `target` subdirectory.
 This warfile can now be copied to your tomcat container.